jagjeetsinghsandhu22129/cai-final-project/README.md

 - Store the actual values in a `terraform.tfvars` file to separate configurations from the main codebase.

 ### 5. GitHub Repository
-- Push your Terraform code to a GitHub repository.
+- Push  Terraform code to a GitHub repository.
-- Your repository must include:
+-  repository must include:
   - `main.tf` (Terraform configuration)
   - `variables.tf` (Variables definition)
   - `terraform.tfvars` (Variables values; sensitive data should not be pushed to GitHub)
-  - `backend.tf` (Backend configuration)
+  - `backend.tf`
-  - `README.md` (Documentation)
+  - `README.md`

 ## How to Use
 1. **Clone the Repository**: